generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 The drawback with Dapper.FastCRUD is it may fail if you don't give it the wrong SqlDialect.
 So i have extended FastDappers IDbConnection extensions so the projects own ISession and IUnitOfWork are extended.
 Then is a FastCRUD methed os called on an ISession or IUnitOfWork the package insures that the dialogue is set correct, if needed.
 This means that your Entity can only be used for one database type.
+* This will only effect FastCRUD calls using ISession or IUnitOrWork instances.
+Not IDbConnection instances.
 * If you want your entity to spand across more than one database, you can use the RepositoryBase to extend from bypassing the Repository abstraction.

 ### Session and ISession